keithagroves/agent-to-service/README.md

 ### Capabilities

-Capabilities are the fundamental building blocks of A2S, defining how agents interact with services.
+Capabilities are the fundamental building blocks of A2S, defining how AI agents interact with services.
 Each capability is specified in a YAML or JSON file that precisely describes:
 - What tasks can be performed
 - How to execute those tasks
 - What outcomes to expect